akosary/express/README.md

 - **MVC**: A software architectural pattern used for developing web applications.
 - **MVC Core**: An open-source web application framework developed by Microsoft.

-## Installation

-Instructions for installing and setting up your project.

-## Usage

-Instructions for using your project.

-## Contributing

-Guidelines for contributing to your project.